 Here are some things which buyers of Phuket real estate must be aware of:

-Real estate agents can, by and large, tell you whatever they like.
-If they think that telling you a lie will help get the sale, many will.
+Real Estate advisors can pretty much say whatever they like to sell you a property.
+If they think that telling you a lie will help them get the sale, many will.
 Even if that lie exposes you to risks that could mean a complete loss of your investment, there is no real regulatory comeback for them.

 It could even be said that real estate agents are the biggest risk for buyers in Phuket.
 This is because the relationship they have with buyers is built on rapport and trust, so much so that buyers will believe everything told to them by their new-found friend.